gregorybooma/masis/README.md

 We would like to recognize the following names for their contribution to the
 product:

-## Project managers
+## Administration
-Gregory Booma: Technical lead
+Gregory Booma: Project manager

 Judith Pederson: Scientific oversight